ykrsm/Illumio-Take-Home/README.md

 ## What has been tested

-The main functionalities have been tested using unit tests located in tests/test_main.py.

-* Notable test cases include handling punctuation edge cases with the test_count_matches function.
+All the functionalities are automated in unit tests tests/test_main.py

+It tests:
+* Case insensitivity: Ignore case when matching
+* Punctuation handling: Remove punctuation before matching
+* Whole word match: Match only whole words, not substrings
+* File size: Exit if file size exceeds 20MB
+* Predefined word count: Exit if predefined word count exceeds 10K
+* Predefined word length: Exit if there is a predefined word that exceeds 256 characters
+* Predefined word duplicate check: Exit if there is a duplicate predefined word

-* Additionally, manual testing has been conducted with a 20MB input file and 10,000 predefined words.
+Additionally, I manually tested the code with a 20MB input file and 10,000 predefined words.